ContainerCraft/Konductor/pulumi/modules/cert_manager/README.md

 # Cert Manager Module Guide
+# TODO: Convert from Kargo to generalized Konductor Framework Template repo docs content

-Welcome to the **Cert Manager Module** for the Kargo KubeVirt Kubernetes PaaS!
+Welcome to the **Cert Manager Module** for the Konductor IaC Framework!
 This guide is tailored for both newcomers to DevOps and experienced developers, providing a comprehensive overview of how to deploy and configure the Cert Manager module within the Kargo platform.

 ---